n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Peekalink/README.md

 ### 2. Peekalink node (create: room)

-This node will check whether a preview for a given link is available or not.
+This node will check whether a preview for the specified link is available.

 1. First of all, you'll have to enter credentials for the Peekalink node.
 You can find out how to do that [here](../../../credentials/Peekalink/README.md).
 2. Select 'Is available' from the ***Operation*** dropdown list.
 3. Enter a URL in the ***URL*** field.
 4. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node returns information of whether a preview for the given link is available or not.
+In the screenshot below, you will notice that the node returns information about whether a preview for the specified link is available.

 ![Using the Peekalink node to check whether preview for a given link is available](./Peekalink_node.png)